What is a Non-Recourse Loan?

 Some of the key takeaways of the article are:

-- A non-recourse loan is a loan in which the liability of a borrower is limited to the value of the collateral, which is usually the real estate property being funded.
+- In a non-recourse loan, the borrower’s liability is limited to the value of the collateral, typically the real estate property being funded.

 - In case of a default, the lender can only seize the collateral but can’t hold the borrower liable if the foreclosure doesn’t cover the entire defaulted amount.

-- Typically, non-recourse loans are characterized by a high amount of capital, high-interest rates, and long-term periods.
+- Non-recourse loans typically feature high capital, high-interest rates, and long-term periods.

 - For non-recourse loans, the lenders usually prefer borrowers with high credit standards.